hikari-py/hikari/CONTRIBUTING.md

 # Nox

-We have nox to help out with running pipelines locally and provides some helpfull functionality.
+We have nox to help out with running pipelines locally and provides some helpful functionality.

+Nox is similar to tox, but uses a pure Python configuration instead of an INI based configuration.
+Nox and tox are both tools for generating virtual environments and running commands in those environments.
+Examples of usage include installing, configuring, and running flake8; running py.test, et cetera.

 You can check all the available nox commands by running `nox -l`.

 Before commiting we recomend you to run `nox` to run all important pipelines and make sure the pipelines wont fail.

+You may run a single pipeline with `nox -s name` or multiple pipelines with `nox --sessions name1 name3 name9`.

 # Pipelines